 You can find my design on Etsy for $15.50 Plus Shipping and Handling.

 Thanks for reading my tutorial.
 I hope I didn’t leave anything out.
 I am not an “expert” with Pixelmator, but I do like to experiment with it and find new things to do with it.
 So, that being said, have fun and create!

-Want to know what’s new at JMP studio?
+Want to know what’s new at China Cat Crafts?
 Sign up for our Newsletter here.
 The newsletter is sent out bi-monthly and contains all kinds of useful stuff like coupons, art and home décor resources and fun facts.

 Learn More about Pixelmator here: Learning Pixelmator by Packt Publishing